Overview

 or text

-properties, ensure the filter string length does not exceed the defined limit.
+properties, ensure the byte-length of the string used in the filter does not exceed the defined limit when creating the index.

 The query below won't utilize the Username